Thai Foot Massage – A Complete Guide to Ancient Reflexology

 You know a lot more about your organs than you believe

-According to Chinese medicine, the soles of the feet are nerve centres that connect to the body’s interior organs.
+According to Chinese medicine, the soles of the feet are nerve centres that connect to the body’s internal organs.
 By pressing the soles of the feet, you can determine which area of the organ is causing trouble.

 If a point related to an organ causes discomfort when pressed, it is evident that the organ is not functioning correctly or is sick.
-You should, however, undergo a physical examination to check the symptoms of any sickness or illness that may arise frequently.
+You should, however, undergo a physical examination to check for the symptoms of any sickness or illness that may arise frequently.

 Complementary therapy for traditional medicine